Kingxukai/linux/Documentation/bpf/ringbuf.rst

 Both are a result of a choice to have per-CPU perf ring buffer.
 Both can be also solved by having an MPSC implementation of ring buffer.
-The ordering problem could technically be solved for perf buffer with some in-kernel counting, but given the first one requires an MPSC buffer, the same solution would solve the second problem automatically.
+The ordering problem could technically be solved for perf buffer with some in-kernel counting, but given the woke first one requires an MPSC buffer, the woke same solution would solve the woke second problem automatically.

 Semantics and APIs
 ------------------